Dharavandhoo: Geography

 The island is 116.53 km north of the country's capital, Malé.

 Ecology

 This island is surrounded by clear waters known as Dharavandhoo Thila and Hanifaru Bay; which are famous amongst divers around the world, for it is a sanctuary for a variety of marine life, including manta rays and whale sharks.
 This globally renowned eco-life zone is now strictly protected by law.

 Demography

 Governance

 The island is administered by an Island Council consisting of five councillors elected by the people of the island.

-Economy

-The economy is mainly based on tourism related activities, fishery and agriculture, though most of the educated run their own businesses or are employed with work in Male (the capital city of Maldives).

-The island has a powerhouse, run by a utility company.

-Education

-Dharavandhoo has a Children's Nursery School.
-The education system is only available up to secondary school; further education is sought from Male' or elsewhere.

-Healthcare

-The island has its own health centre.

 Transportation

 Dharavandhoo Airport was opened on 17 October 2012.
 Inner harbour was first dredged by MTCC, in the last four months of 1997.
 There is also a breakwater jetty.